-The skin is our primary and most effective defense against infection.
+The skin is our primary and most effective defence against infection.
 When this protective layer is breached, the introduction of bacteria, fungi, viruses and other organisms into tissue layers beneath the skin is enabled.
-The source of injury is important because organic material comes with higher risks of wound infections and delayed healing.
+The source of injury is important, as organic material comes with higher risks of wound infection and delayed healing.

 Thoroughly cleaning wounds with soap and fresh water soon after injury is a simple yet effective way to minimise infection risk.
-Delayed cleaning may enable microorganisms to replicate beneath the skin, resulting in infection.
-The presence of bacteria within a wound does not necessarily constitute infection and is instead referred to as "contamination."

-An infection is when bacterial populations thrive and become large enough to interrupt healing or cause further tissue damage.
+Delayed cleaning may enable micro-organisms to replicate beneath the skin, resulting in infection.
+The presence of bacteria within a wound does not necessarily constitute infection but this is often referred to as contamination.
+When bacterial populations thrive and become large enough or interrupt healing or cause further tissue damage, then an infection has occurred.

 Signs of infection appear within hours, days or even several weeks following injury.
-Inflammation is one of the cardinal signs of any infection, and the components typically present with an infection can be easily recalled using the acronym P-R-I-S-H.
+Inflammation is one of the cardinal signs of any infection, and the components that are typically present can be easily recalled with the acronym PRISH.

-- Pain
+Pain

-- Redness

-- Immobilisation (loss of function)

-- Swelling

-- Heat (elevated warmth of the infected area)
+Redness Immobilisation (loss of function) Swelling Heat (elevated warmth of the infected area)

-Other signs of infection include the following:
+Other signs of infection include:

-- pus and yellowish discharge
+- Pus and yellowish discharge

-- foul smell
+- Foul smell

-- swollen lymph nodes
+- Swollen lymph nodes

-- fever
+- Fever

-- chills
+- Chills

-- non-healing wounds
+- Non-healing wounds

-Marine-acquired wounds, particularly in people with compromised immune systems (e.g., diabetes, cancer, AIDS), may require more aggressive treatment.
-If a marine-acquired wound is beyond your skills to manage or shows any signs of worsening, seek immediate medical attention.
+Marine-acquired wounds, particularly in people with compromised immune systems (e.g., people with diabetes, cancer or AIDS), may require more aggressive treatment.
+If a marine-acquired wound is beyond your skills to manage or shows any signs of worsening, seek medical attention.

-First aid: direct pressure
+First aid: Direct pressure